This series was originally a live podcast/vlog. All sessions were recorded and are available below.

 Video of Karen and Sally now posted!
 Click HERE.

-April 29th: Grace Thomas
+Episode 2: Grace Thomas

 Grace is a committed follower of Jesus with a call to ministry.
 She is also a trans woman.
 She served 32 years as a pastor in a conservative denomination.
 Deeply committed to Scripture, Grace has spent hundreds of hours investigating the best scholarship on both sides of the LGBTQ divide.
 She also works tirelessly helping parents discover that they can both love God and love their LGBTQ children.